 It only started accepting dogs and cats in November 2015, with a second stage that increased its capacity opening in late 2017.
 During its first three months of operation 525 dogs and 220 cats passed through the facility.

 But what are the facilities like for your dog?
 Luckily, the official website now has more details, including photos of the facilities for dogs.

 The dog compound is huge – comparable in size to the Melbourne Cricket Ground.
 There are 400 climate-controlled kennels for dogs, each featuring an attached outdoor exercise area and underfloor heating.

 Dogs are allocated to an individual kennel (they can’t share a kennel due to the need to carefully monitor them), but if you are importing multiple dogs they will try to house them in adjacent kennels.

 The dog compound also includes additional exercise yards and naturally veterinary examination rooms.
 There is also a suite of isolation pens, for when a biosecurity risk has been detected.

 Can You Visit Your Dog in Quarantine?

-If your pet does require a longer stay in quarantine, there is the possibility that you may be able to visit your pet, following discussions with the manager.
+If your pet does require a longer stay in quarantine, including a 30 day stay, there is the possibility that you may be able to visit your pet, following discussions with the facility manager.